debamitra/cs50-ai-journal/Math_Prerequisites/Learning_Journal/March-9-reflections on my math journey so far.md

 ### Going forward

-So far, learning math has been an interesting experience.
-I am excited to get to the non-trivial topics and more challenging problems soon.
-I am currently working through High-school Algebra and then will pick pre-calculus topics next, and  I am curious to see how things will go.
+So far, learning math has been interesting.
+I am currently working through High-school Algebra and then will pick pre-calculus topics next.
+I am excited to tackle more challenging problems and see where this journey takes me